Extreme Rules (2019)

-The 2019 Extreme Rules was the 11th annual Extreme Rules professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on July 14, 2019, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2019 Extreme Rules was a professional wrestling event produced by WWE.
+It was the 11th annual Extreme Rules and took place on July 14, 2019, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
 The concept of Extreme Rules is that the event features various hardcore-based matches.

 Thirteen matches were contested at the event, including two on the Kickoff pre-show.
 Only three of the main card's matches were contested under a hardcore stipulation.
-In an impromptu main event, Brock Lesnar cashed in his Money in the Bank contract on Seth Rollins to win Raw's Universal Championship for a record third time, right after Rollins and Raw Women's Champion Becky Lynch had retained their respective titles against Baron Corbin and Lacey Evans in a Last Chance Winners Take All Extreme Rules mixed tag team match.
-In other prominent matches, Kofi Kingston retained SmackDown's WWE Championship against Samoa Joe, AJ Styles defeated Ricochet to win Raw's United States Championship for a third time, The New Day's Big E and Xavier Woods defeated Heavy Machinery (Otis and Tucker) and defending champions Daniel Bryan and Rowan to win the SmackDown Tag Team Championship for a record-tying fourth-time, and in the opening bout, The Undertaker and Roman Reigns defeated Shane McMahon and Drew McIntyre in a No Holds Barred tag team match, which proved to be The Undertaker's final match in front of a live audience in the United States before his retirement in 2020.
+In an impromptu main event, Brock Lesnar cashed in his Money in the Bank contract on Seth Rollins to win Raw's Universal Championship for a record third time, right after Rollins and Raw Women's Champion Becky Lynch retained their respective titles against Baron Corbin and Lacey Evans in a Last Chance Winners Take All Extreme Rules mixed tag team match.
+In other prominent matches, Kofi Kingston retained SmackDown's WWE Championship against Samoa Joe, AJ Styles defeated Ricochet to win Raw's United States Championship for a third time, The New Day's Big E and Xavier Woods defeated Heavy Machinery (Otis and Tucker) and defending champions Daniel Bryan and Rowan to win the SmackDown Tag Team Championship for a record-tying fourth time, and in the opening bout, The Undertaker and Roman Reigns defeated Shane McMahon and Drew McIntyre in a No Holds Barred tag team match, which proved to be The Undertaker's final match in front of a live audience in the United States before his retirement in 2020.

 Production

 Background

-Extreme Rules is an annual gimmick pay-per-view (PPV) and WWE Network event produced by WWE since 2009.
-The concept of the show is that the event features various matches that are contested under hardcore rules and generally features one Extreme Rules match.
-The defunct Extreme Championship Wrestling (ECW) promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term and has since used it in place of "hardcore match" or "hardcore rules".
-The 2019 Extreme Rules event was the 11th event under the Extreme Rules chronology and featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
+Extreme Rules was an annual professional wrestling event produced by WWE since 2009.
+The concept of the event was that it featured various matches that were contested under hardcore rules and generally featured one Extreme Rules match.
+The defunct Extreme Championship Wrestling (ECW) promotion, which WWE acquired in 2003, originally used the "extreme rules" term to describe the regulations for all of its matches; WWE adopted the term, using it in place of "hardcore match" or "hardcore rules".
+As first reported on March 4, 2019, and later confirmed on March 18, the 2019 Extreme Rules event was the 11th Extreme Rules and featured wrestlers from the Raw, SmackDown, and 205 Live brand divisions.
 It took place on July 14, 2019, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on March 29.
 Philadelphia was the home of the former ECW promotion from 1993 to 2001.

 Storylines

-The show comprised thirteen matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised 13 matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw, SmackDown, and 205 Live brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw, SmackDown Live, and the cruiserweight-exclusive 205 Live.